ernoaapa/eliot/docs/getting_started.md

 ### Pods

-Pod is a basic building block of Eliot and is the main model object what you deploy and manage.
+Pod is a basic building block of Eliot and is the main model object that you deploy and manage.
 If you're familiar with [Kubernetes definition of _Pod_](https://kubernetes.io/docs/concepts/workloads/pods/pod/), in Eliot it's exactly same except some features are not yet implemented.

 A Pod wraps application container (or, in some cases, multiple containers) and gives configuration options like host network, restart policy, etc. All containers in same Pod are meant to get started, deployed, and deleted together.